 Castle and park Tangermünde

 These are located at the other end of the old town on a hill at the confluence of the Tangiers into the Elbe.
 From the castle park we have a view of the Elbe and the castle hotel Tangermünde.
-With their scattered tree groves, these are reminiscent of vast park landscapes.
-At the mouth of the Tangiers, the Störtebecker finally anchored permanently.
+With their tree groves, these are reminiscent of park landscapes.
+The Störtebecker finally anchored at the mouth of the Tangiers.
 There is now a restaurant in this ship.
 The Schlosshotel Tangermünde also rises above.
 This is housed in a castle from the 14th century.
-A celebratory event shows that you can still celebrate very princely here today.
+A celebratory event shows that you can still celebrate royally here today.

-That must be in the for the visit to Tangermünde Case
+That must be in the for the visit to Tangermünde in your suitcase

 Tips in the area